 , Academia Sinica, Taipei, Taiwan (China)

-This poster discusses the applications of faceted systems seen from end-user interface designed for facilitating the explorations of museum collections on the Web.
-With the incredible investments in digitization during the last two decades, many museum objects that may take over 100 years to be physically exposed to the on-site visitors of the exhibitions now are presented (through their digital replicates) to online visitors across the globe.
+This poster discusses the applications of faceted systems seen from the end user interfaces designed for facilitating the explorations of museum collections on the Web.
+With the increased investments in digitization during the last two decades, many museum objects that may take over a hundred years to be physically exposed to the on-site visitors of the exhibitions now are presented (through their digital surrogates) to online visitors across the globe.
 How can the museum websites present the unique objects meaningfully across their collections, while also allowing visitors to explore the collections based on the objects’ unique and common properties?
 The authors conducted a series of visits (on-site and online) of selected museums, examined their websites and mobile apps, and sorted out the common and unique approaches used by museums in facilitating the explorations of museum collections on the Web.
-In addition to examining the common facets employed by these museum websites for exposing their collections (such as featuring by Who, What, Where, and When), the authors also traced the hidden facets behind (e.g., collections presented online according to culture, place, time, type, and style may reflect a museum’s setting of original collections, galleries, and exhibitions).
-This poster will share the findings of a part of the study will be reported in this poster.
+A part of the study will be reported in this poster.

 , University of Alberta (Canada)